siffiejoe/lua-amalg/README.md

 `require`'d in the main script.

     ./amalg.lua -o out.lua -s main.lua module1 module2

+If you want the original file names and line numbers to appear in error messages, you have to activate debug mode.
+This will require slightly more memory, however.

+    ./amalg.lua -o out.lua -d -s main.lua module1 module2

 To collect all Lua modules used by a program, you can load the `amalg.lua` script as a module, and it will intercept calls to